Lecturer on Education

 David Dockterman innovates at the intersection of research and practice.
 In 1982 he helped found Tom Snyder Productions, an early pioneer in educational technology, while getting his doctorate at the Harvard Graduate School of Education.
 Over the last 35 years, he has continued to balance lives in the academic and publishing worlds, supporting the development and implementation of research-driven innovative practices to tackle challenging educational problems, while also lecturing at HGSE.

 Dockterman's long-time Harvard course, Innovation by Design, fosters an iterative, agile approach to evidence-driven innovation across a range of educational issues.
-His course on Adaptive Learning focuses on responding effectively to the multiple dimensions of learner variability.
-The class investigates ways that technology can support more adaptive teachers and learners across a range of learning contexts.
+His modules on Scaling Impact and Sustaining Impact address the challenges of designing innovations that will work with variable learners across different contexts in ways that can be sustained over time.

 Productive struggle and a learning mindset fuel innovation and growth, and Dockterman has become adept at infusing the underlying research from behavioral psychology and cognitive science to foster those dispositions among students, teachers, and institutional leaders.
-He is a Fellow of the International Society for Design and Development in Education, an Editorial Board Member for the journal npj Science of Learning, and a judge for the Global Learning XPRIZE.
+He is a Fellow of the International Society for Design and Development in Education and a judge for the Global Learning XPRIZE.
 He is currently involved in projects tackling early literacy, effective math instruction, adult development, and civic engagement.

 Click here to see a full list of David Dockterman's courses.